afsalthaj/fp-generator/README.md

 # fp-generator
-A simple light weight FP abstraction for data generation requiring asynchronous & concurrent generation and processing of multiple instances of data, involving state, batching and processing under effects.
+A simple light weight FP abstraction for data generation managing concurrency, state, batching and effects.
 Feel free to skip straight into examples in README to get a quick understanding.

-# Why an abstraction for a simple data generation?
-(Optional Read)
+## Why an abstraction for data gen? (optional read)
-Data generation sounds trivial but many times we end up writing more than just data generation.
-A change in logic is more or less cumbersome in any application code/script that generates data.
-In simple terms, the abstraction allows you to focus only on the logic of a data generation and forget about the mechanical coding that is needed to make things work.
+Data generation sounds trivial but many times we end up writing more code than the logic of data generation.
+In short, this abstraction allows you to focus only on the logic of a data generation and forget about the mechanical coding that is needed to make things work.

 As a user, we need to specify only the `rule for data generation`, and the `processing function` that is to be done on each instance of data.